 Estate and tax laws are ever-changing and employing an attorney with a background in taxation is crucial.
 A lawyer can ensure that your estate plan is up-to-date with current laws, enforceable and includes adequate tax-planning measures.
 This can include estimating generation transfer taxes, strategizing for a deferral or reduction of income taxes and addressing liquidation problems associated with federal and state taxes.

 In addition to a lawyer, it can also be a good idea to consult with qualified tax professionals, including Certified Public Accountants (CPAs,) investment advisors and financial planners.
-During the creation of an estate plan, they can inform you of the tax implications you can expect.
-Tax professionals can also assist during the administration process by preparing and filing estate tax, gift tax and final federal
+During the creation of an estate plan, they can inform you of the tax implications you can expect to encounter.
+Tax professionals can also assist during the administration process by preparing and filing estate, gift and federal tax forms.

 Income Insurance agent